 - Design and sell SVG files for other makers to use with their machines.

-- Use your Glowforge to cut designs for others who don’t have a machine of their own.
+- Use your machine to cut designs for others who don’t have one of their own.
 There are LOTS of people always asking “How much would it cost to have you cut this for me…?”!

 - Host workshops and teach classes for small groups.